-Excursions will not be scheduled in:

-- 1) the two school weeks preceding the Year 11 Term 4 HSC Assessment Days - 2) Year 12 after Term 1.
+Excursions will generally not be scheduled in the two school weeks preceding the Year 11 Term 4 HSC Assessment Days.
 The Principal may allow excursions to run during these times but only in exceptional circumstances.
 The school will always endeavour to minimise clashes with Assessment Tasks and school organised activities.

 Students involved in a school organised excursion, or school organised commitment, that is on the day before or the day of an Assessment Task in another subject, do NOT have to complete an Illness / Misadventure Application.
 In this case, the teacher organising the excursion / school commitment must give a copy of student names in attendance to the relevant Head Teacher and the Deputy Principal responsible for the student Year group.